-• Grasslands.
+Grasslands.

-Although the Visual Inventory was assigned a Class IV due to Low Scenic Quality and Medium Receptor Sensitivity, a Visual Management Class III was assigned to the Grasslands areas as the current zoning of the property is Agricultural and the setting is rural where scenic resource should be maintained in surrounding landscapes to some degree.
+Due to Medium Scenic Quality and Medium Receptor Sensitivity, a Visual Management Class III was assigned to the Grasslands areas as the current zoning of the property is Agricultural and the setting is rural where scenic resource should be maintained in surrounding landscapes to some degree.